 At dusk go and visit the iconic Lotus Flower Temple.
 The pure white marble temple was designed in the shape of a powerful lotus in honor of its symbolism.
 The lotus flower is significant in many religions that are prominent in India including Islam, Hinduism, Buddhism, and Jainism.
 All are welcome here to visit or worship.

 After you’ve explored Delhi head to Agra to witness the Taj Mahal at sunrise or check out these offbeat Delhi experiences.
+Refer to this detailed guide about travel around India to get a sense of whether you should travel by train, plane, bus, or private car.

 All opinions and photos are my own.
 This post contains affiliate links, please read the Miss Filatelista disclosure policy for more information.